Policies for Events

 Speaker Policies and Criteria

-Speakers appearing as participants in official Common Experience events must adhere to the policies established in Texas State University's Policy and Procedures Statements.
+Speakers appearing as participants in official Common Experience events must adhere to the policies established in Texas State University's Policy and Procedures Statements (UPPS No. 07.04.04).
 Also see the sections of this page on approval and sponsorship.

 Speakers Sponsored by Others

 All Common Experience-related speakers sponsored by other areas of the university must address the current Common Experience theme or have demonstrated expertise in a subject relevant to the Common Experience theme.
 Speakers must also meet any requirements established by the sponsoring divisions, colleges, departments, centers, offices, programs, initiatives, or approved student organizations.
 A brief biography of each speaker is required with the event submission.

 Insight Series events are sponsored directly by the Common Experience.
 Anyone at Texas State may propose a speaker by contacting the director of the Common Experience.
 Potential speakers are reviewed and vetted by the Common Experience leadership team, and selections are made by leadership and the co-chairs of the theme.
 The selection process considers the following criteria: